robisim74/angular-l10n/README.md

 })
 export class LazyModule { }
 ```
-#### Add providers dynamically
+#### Lazy loading with bundled data
-In general, you can add translation providers dynamically by updating the configuration and calling the `loadTranslation` method:
+If you are bundling translation data using the default `L10nTranslationLoader`, you can add translation providers to lazy modules by updating the configuration and calling the `loadTranslation` method:
 ```TypeScript
 const i18nLazyAsset = { 'en-US': {...}, 'it-IT': {...} };